 So how do you get started from the beginning and how can you keep your contacts up to date, especially the ones that have gone cold or haven’t repeat ordered from you?

-A regular audit of the health and accuracy of your contact records could help and here’s some tips for updating your contact records:
+A regular audit of the health and accuracy of your contact records could help and here are some tips for updating your contact records:

 2. Search – Google, Bing and Yahoo are your friends here.
 Before making that call, check out the contact’s website.